-• CMOS (Complementary MOS): This type of gates include PMOS and NMOS transistor.
+CMOS (Complementary MOS): This type of gates includes PMOS and NMOS transistors.

 We can implement a logic function using just transistors.
 This is more efficient resource-wise.
-However, for large designs, using Boolean logic is a better systematic way.
+However, for large designs, using logic gates is a better systematic way.

 TRI-STATE BUFFERS: